simonhw/beekeeping/README.md

 #### Returning Visitor Goals
 * To be able to easily locate information previously found.
-* To find up to date information on beekeeping courses.
+* To find up-to-date information on beekeeping courses.
 * To find out where the website owners are based.
 * To be able to purchase beekeeping equipment I need.